h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/alpha.rst

  :math:`P(\alpha,\beta) = (1 - \alpha) /2 ||\beta||{^2_2} + \alpha||\beta||_1 = \sum_j[(1 - \alpha) /2\beta{^2_j} + \alpha|\beta_j|]`

 Given the above, a value of 1.0 represents LASSO, and a value of 0.0 produces ridge regression.
-This value defaults to 0.5.
+This value defaults to 0 if ``solver=L_BFGS``; otherwise, this value defaults to 0.5.

 This option also works closely with the `lambda <lambda.html>`__ parameter, which controls the amount of regularization applied.
 The following table describes the type of penalized model that results based on the values specifed for the ``lambda`` and ``alpha`` options.